svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 ## Network and Hardware

-Each `rippled` server in the XRP Ledger network performs all of the transaction processing work of the network.
+Each `rippled` server in the SGY Ledger network performs all of the transaction processing work of the network.
 Therefore, the baseline hardware for production `rippled` servers should be similar to that used in Ripple's [performance testing](https://xrpl.org/blog/2017/high-scalability-xrp-ledger.html).

-Ensuring that your `rippled` server meets these network and hardware requirements helps achieve consistent, good performance across the XRP Ledger network.
+Ensuring that your `rippled` server meets these network and hardware requirements helps achieve consistent, good performance across the SGY Ledger network.

 ### Recommendation